Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-\paragraph{Foveated rendering} The differences between foveal and peripheral vision which are mentioned above led to gaze-contingent techniques that process and display images depending on the gaze position of the observer.
-In this domain, foveated rendering is an actively studied gaze-contingent technique, which uses the gaze position from an eye tracker for low-resolution image reconstruction in the periphery \cite{guenter_foveated_2012, patney_2016, stengel_adaptive_2016, meng_kernel_2018, kim_foveated_2019, bruder_voronoi-based_2019}.
-These works significantly improve the computational cost of rendering because they effectively reduce the number of pixels to be rendered \cite{weier2017perception}.
-However, their reconstruction methods are mostly based on simple interpolation of subsampled image and postprocessing steps such as temporal antialiasing and contrast enhancement.
-Unfortunately, such a simple reconstruction approach does not aim to replace the high-frequency spatial details lost due to undersampling of the underlying content, which leads to visible quality degradation.
+\paragraph{Foveated rendering} The differences between foveal and peripheral vision mentioned above have led to gaze-contingent techniques that process and display images depending on the position of the gaze of the observer.
+Foveated rendering is an actively studied gaze-contingent technique in this domain.
+It uses the position of the gaze from an eye tracker for a low-resolution image reconstruction in the periphery \cite{guenter_foveated_2012, patney_2016, stengel_adaptive_2016, meng_kernel_2018, kim_foveated_2019, bruder_voronoi-based_2019}.
+These studies have significantly reduced the computational cost of rendering because they reduce the number of pixels to be rendered \cite{weier2017perception}.
+However, their reconstruction methods are mostly based on the simple interpolation of a sub-sampled image and such post-processing steps as temporal antialiasing and contrast enhancement.
+However, such a simple reconstruction approach does not aim to replace the high-frequency spatial details lost as a result of the undersampling of the underlying content, leading to noticeable degradation in quality.